KrutikaBorase/Bird-Counting-and-Weight-Estimation/README.md

 # Bird Counting and Weight Estimation System

+**Author**: Krutika Borase
+**Project**: ML/AI Engineer Internship Assessment - Kuppismart Solutions (Livestockify)
+**Date**: December 2024

+## Overview

-A computer vision system for analyzing poultry farm CCTV footage to count birds and estimate weights using YOLOv8 detection, DeepSORT tracking, and feature-based weight proxy calculation.
+This project implements a computer vision system for analyzing poultry farm CCTV footage to count birds and estimate weights.
+The system uses YOLOv8 for object detection, DeepSORT for multi-object tracking, and a feature-based approach for weight proxy calculation.

 ## Features